Note: To read or print the PDF of a publication,

 DHR, 2801 Kensington Avenue, Richmond, VA

-Biennial Report on the Stewardship of State-Owned Property, May 1 2011 : In 2006, the General Assembly passed legislation that calls for DHR to develop two biennial reports, with the option that they might be combined, on the stewardship of state-owned properties.
-The 2011 report, which runs to 57-pages in length and includes several appendices, is now available for review.
-This PDF of the report is 3-plus megabytes.
+Biennial Report on the Stewardship of State-Owned Property, May 1 2013 : In 2006, the General Assembly passed legislation that calls for DHR to develop two biennial reports, with the option that they might be combined, on the stewardship of state-owned properties.
+View table of contents or download a PDF of the complete report.

 Code of Virginia.
 The Virginia General Assembly provides the Code of Virginia online.
 There are a number of sections of the Code that deal with preservation laws.
 Search the Code here.